Psychological harassment at work

 If that appears to be the case, the officer may be called upon to conduct an investigation.

-After investigation, if the labor inspector finds an offense, he informs the public prosecutor.
+If the labor inspectorate finds that harassment has occurred, it informs the public prosecutor.

 You can also initiate a mediation procedure with the perpetrator.
 The choice of mediator must be agreed between the two parties.